Nix and NixOS

 Development Environments: Nix development shells (e.g.

-) enable developers to define the exact versions of tools and dependencies needed to build/test/lint/format a software project.
+nix develop) enable developers to define the exact versions of tools and dependencies needed to build/test/lint/format a software project.
 This ensures that everyone working on the project is using the same environment.This is used to create lightweight, isolated environments without needing a full virtual machine or container image.
 This is in contrast to

-which uses container images. -
+.devcontainerswhich uses container images. -

 NixOS: A Linux distribution where the entire system (not just packages) is managed by Nix.
 Everything from packages to system configurations are declared in a single configuration file.

-The package manager nix
+The package manager nix comes with

-which is Nix's central package
+nixpkgs which is Nix's central package

 repository and currently the largest package repository (> 100k packages).